 Yes, you can, especially if your system has plenty of RAM.
 But as explained in the previous section, a little bit of swap is always advisable.

 Don’t worry if you didn’t create a swap partition while installing Linux.
-You can create swap file in Linux at any time.
+You can always create swap file in Linux at any time.

 How much should be the swap size?